 What happens on the day wisdom teeth are removed?

 Most people prefer to be unaware of the experience when they have their wisdom teeth removed and usually decide to have general anesthesia.
 You will be provided with appropriate anesthesia options at your consultation.
 All outpatient surgery is performed under appropriate anesthesia to maximize your comfort.
 Our office staff has the training, licensing, and experience to provide the various types of anesthesia.
 These services are provided in an environment of optimum safety, utilizing modern monitoring equipment and a well trained experienced staff.
-The Surgical Care Team, the office facilities, and the Dr Yamada are inspected on behalf of the Board of Dental Examiners on a regular basis.
+The Surgical Care Team, the office facilities, and the Drs.
+Yamada and Zeidan are inspected on behalf of the Board of Dental Examiners on a regular basis.

 On the day of your procedure, you will be given medications through your I.V. to help minimize post-operative pain and swelling and you will be instructed to take oral medications at home to maintain this during your recovery.
 We ask that a parent or responsible adult accompanies you to the office and plans to stay with you the rest of the day.
 The procedure will typically take about 30 to 60 minutes and you will probably be in the office for about 90 minutes.
 Recent advances in medicine and technology allow patients to undergo wisdom tooth removal in a manner, which promotes rapid healing and minimal post-operative discomfort.
 State-of-the-art sterilization and infection control techniques are used at all times.